 To finish the wine, we need to add the meniscus.
 This is created with three shapes (all on their own clipping layers): a white curve (set to Screen), a dark gray oval (set to Multiply), and a yellow curve (set to Overlay).

-Just like we did in step 3, manipulate this path so that it represents the visible position of the bottle's glass (as shown in the image below).
+Just like we did before, manipulate this path so that it represents the visible position of the bottle's glass (as shown in the image below).

 The bottle should look like the image below.
 So far, there's not much here, so we'll keep building.

 The glass bottle looks too smooth.
 To give it some texture, I want to add another Bevel and Emboss Layer Style.
-Just like we did in Step 8, Right-Click on the "Glass" layer and choose "Convert to Smart Object."
+Just like we did before, Right-Click on the "Glass" layer and choose "Convert to Smart Object."